 - As a spread for these smoky tofu sandwich and scramble tofu burrito

-- As a dipping sauce for spinach falafel or roasted potatoes
+- As a dipping sauce for potato croquettes or roasted potatoes

 - Swap the vegan white queso with this ranch sauce in this lentil baked potato recipe